-Big businesses and leading small business associations such as the U.S. Chamber of Commerce and National Federation of Independent Business have remained largely silent on the issue.
-The majority of the amicus briefs filed with the Supreme Court come from religious organizations, legal associations, or minority groups such as the U.S. Women's Chamber of Commerce and National Gay & Lesbian Chamber of Commerce.
+Big businesses and leading small-business associations such as the U.S. Chamber of Commerce and National Federation of Independent Business have remained largely silent on the issue.
+The majority of the amicus briefs filed with the Supreme Court come from religious organizations, legal associations, or minority groups such as the U.S. Women's Chamber of Commerce and the National Gay & Lesbian Chamber of Commerce.

 "We joined with [the U.S. Women's Chamber of Commerce] on this amicus brief because of real concerns about workplace fairness if employees are asked to have discussions about wages and benefits by religiously motivated superiors," says Justin Nelson, co-founder and president of the National Gay & Lesbian Chamber of Commerce.
 "Religion is the right of each individual, but it should not be a mandate in the corporate boardroom that determines what benefits and workplace protections are offered to which employees."